 Value for money Imerovigli hotels:

-If you are visiting Santorini in the summer, then you need to get prepared for (very) big crowds in Fira town.
-It is the busiest spot on the island and everyone wants to be part of the packed solid shopping area and get “lost” in the maze of winding backstreets.
+Fira is the main town of Santorini and probably the busiest spot on the island as everyone wants to be part of the packed solid shopping area and get “lost” in the maze of winding backstreets.

 It is a beautiful and traditional settlement, with historical mansions, old Cycladic houses and pirate hideaways.